Key Takeaways

 Beta-blockers are very common and effective medications for managing various medical conditions.
 These are not addictive medications but need to be managed carefully like many other medications in order to reduce risks and enhance their benefits.

-If you or someone you know is concerned about addiction to beta-blockers or any other substances or medications, our professional team at Capo Beach Recovery is here to help.
+If you or someone you know is concerned about addiction to beta-blockers or any other substances or medications, Call Capo Beach Recovery Today!

 Frequently Asked Questions (FAQ)